edwardchalstrey1/biocomputing_2/frontend/doc/frontend-documentation.md

 Underused Codons : If the frequency of the said codon is 50% of the frequency of the same codon in the Chromosome Codon Frequency table then it is considered as an underused codon.

+Rare Codons : If the codon frequency in a gene is less than 0.50 then these are considered to be rare codons.

 ## email.js

 `printemail()` : Prints email in a format which is hidden from scrapping programmes.